MaterializeInc/materialize/doc/developer/design/20230216_role_based_access_control.md

 When creating a sink, Materialize will check the users privileges only at the time of sink creation.
 If the user loses privileges, the sink will keep running an potentially exposes information that the user no longer has access to.

+Unlike PostgreSQL, `UPDATE` and `DELETE` always require `SELECT` privileges on the object being updated.

 We will add the following SQL commands: